wojciechGaudnik/Simnigma/README.md

 Enigma on steroids.

 ## Getting Started
-My first learning project whose purpose was to implement Enigma cipher with many more combinations.
+My first learning project with purpose was to implement Enigma cipher with many more combinations.
 Simple setup with 2048 key bit and with 100 rotors gives 2.96E+722 combinations.
 With -f switch we can much more cross this limit.
 Standard Enigma can give us 150 million combinations.
 Short pieces of information on how to use this script.